KOSASIH/stellar-pi-coin-sdk/README.md

 ## Overview

 **Stellar Pi Coin (PI)** is the ultimate hyper-tech stablecoin with symbol PI, designed for a multiversal ecosystem.
 Its fixed value is 1 PI = **$314,159** (inspired by the π constant), making it an absolute stablecoin impervious to market fluctuations.
-This SDK integrates the Stellar network (Soroban) with Pi Network, offering features such as:
+This SDK integrates the Stellar network (Soroban) with Pi Network (rejected), offering features such as:

 - **Quantum-Resistant Security**: Encryption and signatures resistant to interdimensional threats.
 - **Self-Aware AI**: Evolving AI for prediction, anomaly detection, and governance.